Connecticut Assisted Living

 Maplewood At Newtown

-Maplewood At Newtown is a pet-friendly senior assisted living facility in Fairfield county, Connecticut that provides many amenities to its residents.
+Maplewood At Newtown is a pet-friendly assisted living community in Fairfield county, Connecticut that offers numerous amenities to its residents.
 It is located at 166 Mount Pleasant Road in Newtown, Connecticut, 06470 zip code area.
-A few of the services provided by Maplewood At Newtown include wheelchair-accessible facilities, rehabilitation services and personal laundry service.
-Maplewood At Newtown can offer retirement living to up to 98 older adults.
+A few of the amenities offered by Maplewood At Newtown include wheelchair-accessible apartments, hygiene assistance and personal laundry service.
+Maplewood At Newtown can provide retirement living to a maximum of 98 55 and older adults.

 Long Ridge Post-acute Care